microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBIReport.md

 PS C:\> Copy-PowerBIReport -Name "Report Copy" -Id "30ca8f24-f628-45f7-a5ac-540c95e9b5e6" -WorkspaceId "00000000-0000-0000-0000-000000000000" -TargetWorkspaceId "6439d4d4-18c4-4762-b755-1f957d55383e" -TargetDatasetId "74f6adb5-93eb-49d8-918c-6df248cb73dd"
 ```

-Creates a copy of the report with id "30ca8f24-f628-45f7-a5ac-540c95e9b5e6" from 'My Workspace' in the target workspace with id "6439d4d4-18c4-4762-b755-1f957d55383e", assigns the report copy the name "Report Copy", and binds it to the dataset with the id "74f6adb5-93eb-49d8-918c-6df248cb73dd".
+Creates a copy of the report with ID "30ca8f24-f628-45f7-a5ac-540c95e9b5e6" from 'My Workspace' in the target workspace with ID "6439d4d4-18c4-4762-b755-1f957d55383e", assigns the report copy the name "Report Copy", and binds it to the dataset with the ID "74f6adb5-93eb-49d8-918c-6df248cb73dd".

 ### Example 2
 ```powershell
 PS C:\> Copy-PowerBIReport -Name "Report Copy" -Id "bd200f64-46f1-4f82-b09f-c7fd6818d67c" -WorkspaceId "6439d4d4-18c4-4762-b755-1f957d55383e" -TargetWorkspaceId "00000000-0000-0000-0000-000000000000" -TargetDatasetId "1b46e4dc-1299-425b-97aa-c10d51f82a06"
 ```

-Creates a copy of the report with id "bd200f64-46f1-4f82-b09f-c7fd6818d67c"" from the workspace with the id "6439d4d4-18c4-4762-b755-1f957d55383e" in 'My Workspace' as the target workspace, assigns the report copy the name "Report Copy", and binds it to the dataset with the id "1b46e4dc-1299-425b-97aa-c10d51f82a06".
+Creates a copy of the report with ID "bd200f64-46f1-4f82-b09f-c7fd6818d67c"" from the workspace with the ID "6439d4d4-18c4-4762-b755-1f957d55383e" in 'My Workspace' as the target workspace, assigns the report copy the name "Report Copy", and binds it to the dataset with the ID "1b46e4dc-1299-425b-97aa-c10d51f82a06".

 ### Example 1
 ```powershell
 PS C:\> Copy-PowerBIReport -Name "Report Copy" -Id "30ca8f24-f628-45f7-a5ac-540c95e9b5e6"
 ```

-Creates a copy of the report with id "30ca8f24-f628-45f7-a5ac-540c95e9b5e6" in the same workspace, assigns the report copy the name "Report Copy", and binds it to the dataset that the original report is associated with.
+Creates a copy of the report with ID "30ca8f24-f628-45f7-a5ac-540c95e9b5e6" in the same workspace, assigns the report copy the name "Report Copy", and binds it to the dataset that the original report is associated with.

 ## PARAMETERS

 ### -Id
-The ID of the original report.
+The ID of the original report to copy.

 ```yaml
 Type: Guid